Explore different roles in the screen industries

 If you're interested in a career in the screen industries, apprenticeships can be a good way to get in - but it can be difficult to know where to find them.

-Start your exploration by finding the job role you want in ScreenSkills' job profiles.
+You can find more information about different job roles by looking at out ScreenSkills' job profiles.
 Each job profile has detailed information about what kinds of apprenticeships might be available in that particular role.

 Search for apprenticeship vacancies